 Authors: Eva Deli

 Recent cosmological data shows the Milky Way galaxy being pushed ahead of a void.
-Independently, laboratory research created matter with negative mass.
+Independently, laboratory research has created matter with negative mass.
 A possible relationship between these seemingly unrelated results indicates the need to reexamine our understanding of gravity.
-According to Page and Wootter mechanism, time is globally static, but emergent for ‘internal’ observers.
+According to the Page and Wootter mechanism, time is static globally, but emergent for ‘internal’ observers.
 That is, interaction increases the energy-information differences among the constituents of the cosmos.
 Such temporal evolution engenders polar singularities, known as black and white holes, in accordance with general relativity.
 The second law of thermodynamics leads to Landauer’s principle, which shows that the emitted heat is proportional to the erased information of the system.
 Thus, information accumulates heat in black hole horizons, which have been found to be two dimensional; whereas information-free areas are energy rich and cold.
 The principle of static time dictates information and dimensional complementarity between antipodal areas of the universe.
 Two dimensional, positive curvature black holes must be balanced by negative curvature, four dimensional white holes, which expand space and lead to the experience of ‘dark energy.’
 Positive curvature forms great field strength, which stabilizes the universe with a pressure experienced as excess gravity, called dark matter.
 Enhanced field strength leads to clumping, forming planets, stars, galaxies and galaxy clusters, which slows expansion.
-The dimensional anisotropy (two in the black holes and four in the white holes) straddle unstable three dimensional galactic environments between them.
+The dimensional anisotropy (two in the black holes and four in the white holes) straddle unstable, three-dimensional galactic environments between them.
 An object’s position in space corresponds to a freely hanging plumb.
 Deviations in angle of that plumb (position of the object) – thereby changes the equilibrium of the whole universe and leads to inertia, a force that is proportional to both the mass of the object and the field strength (i.e. radial topological distance from the center).
 Therefore inertia is greatest in the vicinity of the black holes.
 On the positively curved polar surfaces of space (such as a planet) a path that curves toward the pole forms the shortest distance.
 On positive curving temporal surfaces the shortest time is acceleration, which leads to the twin paradox.
 The hypothesis is congruent with the latest CMB data, satisfies Mach’s principle as well as Occam’s razor by uncovering a surprisingly simple, stable and unified alignment of the universe.
-This new physical world view is presented without equations, reflecting the futility of a universal calculation method.
+This new physical world view is presented with visual illustrations.

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.